 Well, let’s get to work.

-Interestingly, in job board sites, you can select the projects they post there in accordance to your requirements, such as the budget, the location and your skills to streamline your choices.
-By utilizing the perks from these social networks you can connect to prospective clients and make new like-minded friends.
+Interestingly, in job board sites, you can select the projects they post there in accordance with your requirements, such as the budget, the location, and your skills to streamline your choices.
+By utilizing the perks from these social networks, you can connect to prospective clients and make new like-minded friends.

 The point I would like to say here is, to start getting the jobs you want, you first need to attract prospective clients.
 We do this by Networking, be it online or offline.
 Social media is only a tool to facilitate your effort, use it well to maximize its potential.

-Client: Hello John, we are from ABC Company, we are very impressed with your logo designs on site XYZ.
+Client: Hello John, we are from ABC Company, we are very impressed with your logo designs on XYZ.com.
 How much would you charge for designing a logo for our new upcoming product?

-Designer: Well, I usually charge for $1000 per logo, with 10 revision rounds, maximum.
+Designer: Well, I usually charge $1000 per logo, with ten revision rounds, maximum.